Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 4

 Stars vs. Kraken Total and Moneyline

-Take a look at the favorite, total and moneyline for this matchup listed on several sportsbooks.
+Check out the favorite, total and moneyline for this matchup listed on individual sportsbooks.

 |Stars Moneyline